bgopi23/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* Refer to the list of valid parameters of each input for more details.
+* Refer to the [valid parameter table](#parameter-constraints) for more details about input restrictions.
 * When no value is specified after a prefix, the value of that prefix will be removed from the client. (e.g. `edit 1 nt/` removes the note from the client at index 1).
     * Since WEIGHT can store multiple historical values, specifying an empty weight prefix removes the latest weight value from the client.
 Otherwise, the latest weight value will be replaced by the specified weight in this command.
 * HEIGHT and WEIGHT only take in one value each.
 For example, the following commands are invalid